Luke-Kurlandski-TCNJ/Concept-Learner/README.md

 is installed.
 Take the following steps.
 1. Type 'module add python' in the command line.
 Press the return key.
 2. Type 'python --version' in the command line.
 Press the return key.
-You will get to know if Python 3.6.0 is installed.
+You will get to know that Python 3.6.0 is installed.

 Task 1, Task 2: